-Raw materials are valued at lower of weighted average cost (net of allowances) and estimated net realisable value.
+Raw materials and stores & spare parts are valued at lower of weighted average cost (net of allowances) and estimated net realisable value.
 Cost includes freight, taxes and duties and is net of credit under GST scheme, where applicable.
 Net realisable value represents the estimated selling price for inventories less all estimated costs of completion and costs necessary to make the sale.